 - Confirm performance under expected temperature and humidity swings

-If the stability work is done using a “best case” packaging setup that isn’t what ships, your data won’t reflect the real product-and that gap tends to show up later as complaints and investigations.
+If stability work uses a “best case” packaging setup that isn’t what ships, your data won’t reflect the real product—and that gap shows up later as complaints and investigations.

 Shelf-life substantiation: assay alone isn’t enough

-It’s common to see shelf life framed as “the active still assays at 12 or 24 months.”
+It’s common to frame shelf life as “the active still assays at 12 or 24 months.”
 For gummies, that’s only one piece of the compliance picture.
-A shelf-life claim should be supported by evidence that the gummy continues to meet all established specifications through expiry.
+A shelf-life claim needs evidence that the gummy continues to meet all established specifications through expiry.

 Gummy shelf-life support should consider more than potency